rgravina/jquery-latestflash/README.md

 OS names must be one of 'windows', 'mac' , 'linux' or 'solaris'.

-Browser names must be one of "ie", "firefox", "mozilla", "netscape", "opera", "safari" or "seamonkey".
+Browser names must be one of "ie", "firefox", "chrome", "mozilla", "netscape", "opera", "safari" or "seamonkey".

 Notes
 -----